Palestinians refuse to relive 1948 as Trump suggests leaving Gaza - Local News 8

 Palestinians refuse to relive 1948 as Trump suggests leaving Gaza

-By Tareq Al Hilou, Mohammad Al-Sawalhi, Kareem Khaddar, Abeer Salman and Ivana Kottasová, CNN
+By Tareq Al Hilou, Mohammad Al-Sawalhi, Kareem Khadder, Abeer Salman and Ivana Kottasová, CNN

 Khan Younis and Nuseirat, Gaza (CNN) — Life in northern Gaza is desperate – there is no water, no electricity and so much rubble that there’s barely enough space to put up tents.